 Below: 1st photo - The five white petals are abruptly narrowed to clawed bases.
 The stamens surround a central cluster of pale yellow pistils.
 2nd photo - The underside of the leaf is much paler in color and has a few fine hair.
 Lateral leaflets are stalkless.

-Notes: Martha Crone recorded planting this species in 1933 and 1934 and it was listed on her 1951 inventory of plants in the Garden at that time and presumably has been in the Garden ever since as it was also present on the 1986 census.
+Notes: Martha Crone recorded planting this species in 1933 and 1934 and it was listed on her 1951 inventory of plants in the Garden at that time and presumably has been in the Garden ever since as it is listed on all later census reports.
 Queen of the Meadow is an introduced plant to the United States from Eurasia and it has been noted in the wild only in St. Louis County in Minnesota, where it was probably a garden escapee.
 The Minnesota DNR and the U of M Herbarium consider the plant non-native and not present in the wild.
 In North America its range is limited to the upper Midwest, the northeast and the northeastern Canadian provinces.

 Lore and Uses: Salicylic acid (the basis of aspirin) was first obtained from the flowers in 1835.
 In 1897 a synthetic version was finally achieved.
 As salicylates are found in the flowers of Queen of the Meadow, these are the basis for the plants long-standing reputation as a remedy for flu, rheumatism, arthritis, as a diuretic, and for fevers.
 The flowers have sweet almond like odor.
 Because of this aroma, Queen Elizabeth I of England favored this herb for strewing on the floor of her chambers.
 The leaf has a pleasant taste and also has an aroma somewhat different from the flowers.
 Gerard (Ref. #6a) wrote: "The leaves and floures of Meadow sweet farre excelle all other strowing herbs for to decke up houses, to strawe in chambers, halls and banqueting-houses in the summer-time, for the smell thereof makes the heart merrie and joyful and delighteth the senses."